FirebirdSQL/oltp-emul/util/curl/1readme.txt

 1) download fresh FB snapshot from official site;
 2) send e-mail with compressed snapshot for possible quick access to it later.

-Extraction from .zip files will be done by %systemroot%\system32\cscript utility (temporary .vbs script will be generated and applied every time).
+You do not have to install any package to decompress from .zip: extraction will be done by %systemroot%\system32\cscript utility (by generating temporary .vbs script).